Foods For Goldfish-What Are The Best Food Options?

 I have now moved away from feeding any dry prepared foods to my Goldfish.
 I feed Repashy Soilent Green gel food or Repashy Super Gold Goldfish and Koi Gel Food for variety when not feeding daphnia and mosquito larvae.

-My fish love it, and this seems to be a common observation from other Goldfish keepers as well.
+My fish love it, and this is a common observation from other Goldfish keepers.

 The worst thing about Repashy gel food is the smell after the mix is boiled, but I am prepared to put up with that because of all the benefits to my Goldfish.
 (There is little smell once the mix has gelled).